Devils All-Star Jack Hughes out for the rest of the season, will have shoulder surgery

 Hughes sustained an upper body injury on Jan.
 5 in a game against the Chicago Blackhawks and did not return until Feb.
 8. He was hurt in the same game that Blackhawks rookie Connor Bedard, the No. 1 overall pick in last year’s draft, broke his jaw.

-Hughes was also hurt on Sunday in a game against Nashville, another upper body injury.
-Earlier in the day, the team said Hughes would miss the game Tuesday night.
+Hughes was also hurt in a game against Nashville, another upper body injury.
+Earlier in the day, the team said Hughes would miss the game against Toronto.

 The Devils have not said when Hughes specifically hurt his shoulder.